-New Bahr EL Baqer Darin shall be constructed with all control irrigation structures to pass the water through EL SALAM Syphon to reach to one of the world's largest water treatment plant.
+New Bahr EL Baqer Darin shall be constructed with all control irrigation structures to pass the water through EL SALAM Syphon to reach one of the world's largest water treatment plants.

 The Intake Regulator Penstock station was constructed at 17.55 m.
-The work includes the implementation of concrete piles of 80 cm in diameter by rotary drilling of a length of about 2,800 m abutments and wing walls, Deck slab reinforced concrete with an amount 3500 m3 and the regulator is divided into four vents 4 m width and is equipped with double vertical steel gates They operate automatically and manually, with the necessary cranes for maintenance.
+The work includes the implementation of concrete piles 80 cm in diameter by rotary drilling of a length of about 2,800 m abutments and wing walls.
+Deck slab reinforced concrete with an amount of 3500 m3, and the regulator is divided into four vents 4 m wide and is equipped with double vertical steel gates.
+They operate automatically and manually, with the necessary cranes for maintenance.

-The Cross Regulator Penstock station is constructed with a weir at the New Drain a quantity of 6,500 m3.
-The work includes the implementation of concrete piles with a diameter of 80 cm by rotary drilling of a length of about 4,000 m, abutments and wing walls, Deck slab reinforced concrete with an amount of about 6,200 m3 and the work of the weirs to reduce the level of the drain bottom from -4.0 m to -7.5 m. the regulator is divided into five vents 4 m width It is equipped with double vertical steel gates They operate automatically and manually, with the necessary cranes for maintenance.
+The Cross Regulator Penstock station is constructed with a weir at the New Drain, 6,500 m3.
+The work includes the implementation of concrete piles with a diameter of 80 cm by rotary drilling of a length of about 4,000 m, abutments, and wing walls.
+Deck slab reinforced concrete with an amount of about 6,200 m3 and the work of the weirs to reduce the level of the drain bottom from -4.0 m to -7.5 m. the regulator is divided into five vents 4 m wide.
+It is equipped with double vertical steel gates.
+They operate automatically and manually, with the necessary cranes for maintenance.

 Project Duration: Jan.
 2020 - Jan.
 2021.